-Solar Impulse Successful Flights In USA Promote Clean Technologies
+Solar Impulse Completes Successful Flights In USA Promote Clean Technologies

-Across America Mission an Important Milestone both in the Air and on the Ground
+Across America Mission is an Important Milestone both in the Air and on the Ground

 ACROSS AMERICA: BEST OF 2013 – Updated with NYC Flight

-A revolutionary solar airplane built in Switzerland by a private civilian team successfully flew across the USA in six legs covering more than 3500 miles despite being confronted with weather challenges and damage to the wing on its final flight.
+A revolutionary solar airplane built in Switzerland by a private civilian team successfully flew across the USA in six legs covering more than 3500 miles despite being confronted with weather challenges and damage to the wing on its final flight, reports the Solar Impulse team.
 Solar Impulse, the first airplane ever to fly day and night on solar energy only, once again proved the reliability and efficiency of clean technologies.